Tyson Smoothy: 2023

 Smoothy made his club debut for the Brisbane Broncos in his side's 24−20 victory over the Newcastle Knights in round 15 of the 2023 NRL season.
 He played a total of 13 games for Brisbane in the 2023 NRL season.
 He played in Brisbane's 26-24 loss against Penrith in the 2023 NRL Grand Final.

 2024

 Smoothy scored his first NRL try in the Brisbane Broncos in his side's 38-12 victory over the North Queensland Cowboys in round 4 of the 2024 NRL season.
 He played 18 games for Brisbane in the 2024 NRL season which saw the club miss the finals, finishing 12th on the table.

 2025

 On 13 February, it was announced that Smoothy would depart the Brisbane club at the end of the season to take up a three-year deal in the Super League with Wakefield Trinity.
 Smoothy started week three of the 2025 NRL finals series at lock filling in for the suspended Patrick Carrigan in a 16-14 win helping the Brisbane side make the 2025 NRL grand final.
 On 5 October, Smoothy was part of the 17 man squad that won the 2025 NRL grand final, ending a 19 year premiership drought.

+2026

+On 27 July 2026, Wakefield announced that Smoothy would depart the club at the end of the season and join the Perth Bears in the NRL.